 Service Provider Gateways

-Available in 1U appliances and a 3U option for up to 2250 sip sessions and 2016 channels of SS7 signaling.
+Available in 1U appliances and a 3U option for up to 2250 SIP sessions and 2016 channels of SS7 signalling.